murribu/wcsb/src/notes/meetings.2024-05-20.md

 Three people spoke against the recent changes, citing the many states (including TN) that are suing the federal government to retract these changes.
 One speaker was wearing a [[organizations.MomsForLiberty]] shirt and referred to a [debunked story](https://www.nbcnews.com/tech/misinformation/urban-myth-litter-boxes-schools-became-gop-talking-point-rcna51439) of litter boxes in school.

-[[Mr. Golden|people.admin.Jason Golden]] said, "we're at the study stage," regarding this topic.
+[[Mr. Golden|people.o.Jason Golden]] said, "we're at the study stage," regarding this topic.

 <details>
 <summary>List of speakers</summary>